CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 belong to a certain key.
 This is actually only partly correct.
 If we would have implemented Yothalot to only start a reducer if all values for a specific key would be available, Yothalot would be very inefficient.
-Because, if all values have to be available, a reducer step can be only started if all mapper processes have been finished.
+Because, if all values have to be available, a reducer step can only be started if all mapper processes have been finished.
 This would harm the parallelization of the mapreduce task.
-Moreover, the task needs to have a lot of extra memory or disk space since all reduced values should stay in 'memory' just before the reduce step starts.
+Moreover, the task needs to have a lot of extra memory or disk space since all key value pairs should stay somewhere before the reduce step starts.
 Therefore, Yothalot starts reducer tasks if there are enough values for one key to reduce.
 So the argument values contain all the values that are at that time available.
 Or it may be a subset if there are so many values